 The dog days of summer refer to weeks between July 3 and August 11.
 These are the hottest days of summer.
-It’s called dog days not because the temperature can make you pant like a dog; the days were named after the Dog Star Sirius, which rises around this time.
-Ancient people blamed the star and associated it with war, diseases and disaster.
+It’s called dog days not because the temperature can make you pant like a dog.
+The days were named after the Dog Star Sirius, which rises around this time.
+People during ancient times blamed the star as the cause of wars, diseases and disasters.

 Summer is mosquito season

 It’s the insect’s peak because warm temperatures make them go through their life cycle faster.
 More mosquitoes are laying eggs and more eggs are hatching around this time.
 Incidentally, did you know that there are more than 3500 species of mosquitoes worldwide?
 Only a handful of places, like Antarctica and Iceland have little to no traces of mosquitoes.

 Those in the “it’s a vegetable” camp say that watermelons belong to the cucumber family (also the pumpkin and squash family) therefore it’s a vegetable.
 However, botanists say that it’s a fruit because it grows from a seed.
 But whether fruit or vegetable, what’s certain is that it’s good for you.
 Watermelons are not only refreshing (because they are made up of 92% water), they are also full of the antioxidant lycopene, as well as vitamins A and C and potassium.
 Plus, the fruit/vegetable is low in calories and has no fat, sodium or cholesterol!

 Did you know that the Eiffel Tower grows by more than six inches in summer?
 The tower is composed of 7,000 metric tons iron which expands with the heat.
 Conversely, it shrinks by about six inches in winter.
 The Eiffel Tower located in Champs de Mars in Paris, France is one of the most visited attractions in the world.
 It welcomes about seven million visitors each year.